pangolp/wiki-ac/docs/how-to-obtain-free-records.md

 We must replace the name of the table, and the attributes we are looking for.

 Now let's look at an example.
-Let's suppose that we want to search the first free record within `creature`
+Let's suppose that we want to search the first free record within `creature`.

-The first thing we have to identify is your primary key: `guid`
+The first thing we have to identify is your primary key: `guid`.

 ```sql
 SELECT t.`guid` + 1